-Herbs de Provence baked chicken breasts brings the classic French taste to your table for your friends and family to enjoy.
-Just follow these easy step by step photo instructions.
+Herbs de Provence baked chicken breasts bring the classic French taste to your table for your friends and family to enjoy.
+Just follow these easy step-by-step photo instructions.

 Friends just got back from a wine cruise on a river in France and brought a present, a pack of Herbes de Provence.
 The classic French herb mixture was just sitting there on the counter, saying "use me."
 So I did.

 I have not been a big user of spice mixtures, preferring to mix my own.
 But this is a classic, not something McCormick make up.
 I always think of fish and chicken when I hear the name, so it is time for some classic roasted chicken.

 I found a simple recipe at The Mess Pot.
 It lacked the garlic, so I added the garlic and decreased the lemon.
 But otherwise just what we wanted.

 A 4 but a lower 4.
 Very nice taste and simple.

 Herbes de Provence is a herb mixture that is covered by a French quality law called "Label Rouge," which is to control the quality and makeup of various products, including foods.

 So this is a mixture of dried herbs that contains 30% savory, 30% rosemary, 30% oregano, and 10% thyme.
 But the exact herbs used can vary elsewhere in the world, but not France.